AdobeDocs/target.en/help/main/c-intro/intro.md

 ---
 # Introduction to [!DNL Target]

+>[!CONTEXTUALHELP]
+>id="target_sample_size_ab_daily_traffic"
+>title="Daily traffic"
+>abstract="How many users enter your experiment each day.
+If you do not know your daily traffic, choose \"Traffic volume\" above and the calculator will solve for it using your other inputs."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_setup"
+>title="Set up the test"
+>abstract="These fields define your A/B test, what you expect to see and how confident you need to be in the result.
+The field tied to what you selected above will be solved for automatically.
+Fill in the rest with your expected values."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_number_experiences"
+>title="Number of experiences"
+>abstract="Number of variants in your experiment, including the control.
+An A/B test has 2 arms.
+Five variants plus a control equals 6.
+More arms require proportionally more traffic to maintain statistical power."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_duration"
+>title="Duration of A/B test"
+>abstract="How many days your experiment will run.
+Longer durations give your experiment more time to collect data, letting you reliably detect smaller effects.
+Shorter durations need larger effects or more daily traffic to reach a reliable result."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_minimum_detectable_effect"
+>title="Minimum Detectable Effect"
+>abstract="The smallest improvement worth detecting, the minimum change in your metric that you would act on.
+This is the size of the lift in percentage points, not the percent change relative to your baseline.
+For example, if your baseline is 5% and a 1 percentage point lift matters, enter 1."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_expected_improvement"
+>title="Expected improvement"
+>abstract="The improvement you expect the experiment to produce."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_variance"
+>title="Variance"
+>abstract="How spread out your metric's values are, not its average.
+A metric like a click rate (mostly 0s and 1s) has low variance, a metric like revenue per user (a few high spenders, many low) can have much higher variance.
+If you are unsure, leave the default value of 1."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_confidence_level"
+>title="Confidence level"
+>abstract="How confident you need to be that a result is not just random chance before calling it real, the threshold for statistical significance.
+A 95% confidence level means there is at most a 5% chance of a false positive.
+Higher values reduce false positives but require more data."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_statistical_power"
+>title="Statistical power"
+>abstract="The probability of detecting an effect if one truly exists, the sensitivity of the experiment.
+80% power means there is an 80% chance of detecting a real effect.
+Higher power reduces false negatives but requires more traffic or a longer runtime."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_traffic_mode"
+>title="Traffic mode"
+>abstract="How users enter your experiment.
+Continuous: users enter daily over the experiment duration.
+Traffic automatically shifts toward better performing variants as results come in."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_metric_type"
+>title="Metric type"
+>abstract="What kind of metric you are measuring.
+Percentage: use this for binary outcomes like clicks or conversions, where each user either does or does not do something.
+Number: use this for metrics like revenue or page views, where the value can vary widely from user to user."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_auto_daily_traffic"
+>title="Daily traffic"
+>abstract="How many users enter your experiment each day.
+Used for continuous experiments that run over multiple days, with traffic automatically shifting toward better performing variants as results come in."

+>[!CONTEXTUALHELP]
+>id="target_sample_size_baseline_metric_rate"
+>title="Baseline metric rate"
+>abstract="Your current performance before the experiment starts, the control arm average.
+Always required.
+For percentage metrics, enter as a percentage: if 5% of visitors click Buy today, enter 5.
+For count metrics, enter the raw decimal value."

+>[!CONTEXTUALHELP]
+>id="target_ai_insights_primary_metric"
+>title="Primary metric"
+>abstract="The primary metric is automatically pulled from the reporting settings.
+To make changes, modify the goal metric under Goals & Settings."

+>[!CONTEXTUALHELP]
+>id="target_ai_insights_hypothesis"
+>title="Hypothesis"
+>abstract="The hypothesis is a statement you define that explains the expected outcome of the experiment.
+Include a description of what is being changed and where, then state which metric you expect to change and how."

+>[!CONTEXTUALHELP]
+>id="target_ai_insights_insights"
+>title="Insights"
+>abstract="Experiment insights are the learnings found by AI when the experiment data has met statistical significance."

+>[!CONTEXTUALHELP]
+>id="target_ai_insights_opportunities"
+>title="Opportunities"
+>abstract="Experiment opportunities are AI suggested treatment ideas based on patterns AI found in your experiment screenshots and results."

+>[!CONTEXTUALHELP]
+>id="target_ai_insights_treatment_details"
+>title="Treatment details"
+>abstract="Treatment details show images of what a treatment looks like when a user qualifies for it.
+You can review these images for all experiments.
+Some experiments may ask you to confirm the image or replace it if needed."

 [!DNL Adobe Target], part of the [!DNL Adobe Experience Cloud], offers comprehensive tools to personalize customer experiences across web, mobile sites, apps, social media, and other digital channels.

 [!DNL Target] helps maximize revenue and can be licensed as [!DNL Target Standard] or [!DNL Target Premium].